const/asyncflows/readme.md

 on corresponding pools, so they are quite lightweight and suitable to invocation of some synchronous method.

-If asynchronous context need to be established, it is better to use `aLater(..., Vats.daemonVat())` or `aLater(..., Vats.forkJoinVat())`.
+If asynchronous context need to be established, it is better to use `aLater(Vats.daemonVat(), ...)` or `aLater(Vats.forkJoinVat(), ...)`.
 These operations will create a new vats that runs over corresponding pools.

 ## Request Queue